 This below is the more modern part of Ventimiglia, where you’ll find a lovely seaside promenade, several comfortable hotels, a variety of restaurants, and local boutiques, patisseries and cafes.

-Visit the Weekly Ventimiglia Outdoor Market
+What to do in Ventimiglia – Visit the Weekly Ventimiglia Market

-Every Friday, at the end of Via Repubblica, along the Lungomare (‘along the sea’), you’ll find the weekly outdoor Ventimiglia Market.
+Every Friday, at the end of Via Repubblica, along the Lungomare (‘along the sea’), you’ll find the weekly outdoor Ventimiglia Outdoor Market.
 Here you will find 400 stalls with a mish-mash of everything.
 You need a beach towel?
 You will find them.
 Unique items for the home and kitchen?
 There will be plenty.
 I mean, who doesn’t want an authentic espresso maker from Italy?
 Forgot your swimming suit?
 They have hundreds.
 Selfie stick?
 It’s there… And make room to take back some fresh fruits and vegetables, for which Ventimiglia is known.
 The outdoor Ventimiglia market is a super place to find local goods.
 The Ventimiglia Outdoor Market is open on Fridays only from 8a – 4:30/5:00p.

 Visit the Ventimiglia Covered Market